collectiveidea/delayed_job/README.md

 The default `Worker.max_attempts` is 25.
 After this, the job either deleted (default), or left in the database with "failed_at" set.
 With the default of 25 attempts, the last retry will be 20 days later, with the last interval being almost 100 hours.

-The default `Worker.max_run_time` is 4.hours.
-If your job takes longer than that, another computer could pick it up.
-It's up to you to make sure your job doesn't exceed this time.
-You should set this to the longest time you think the job could take.

 By default, it will delete failed jobs (and it always deletes successful jobs).
 If you want to keep failed jobs, set `Delayed::Worker.destroy_failed_jobs = false`.
 The failed jobs will be marked with non-null failed_at.